Monsters, Inc.: Marketing

 In October 2000, a teaser trailer of Monsters, Inc. was released, being distributed online and included on home video releases of Toy Story 2.
 This trailer would be attached to 102 Dalmatians theatrically and can later be seen on the DVD release of The Emperor's New Groove, which was released on May 1, 2001.
 Another Monsters, Inc. trailer premiered in theaters in June 2001 with the release of Atlantis: The Lost Empire.

 Several Happy Meal toys based on the film were released by McDonald's.
 Meanwhile, Hasbro debuted their own Monsters, Inc. toys at the North American International Toy Fair event.

 Theatrical

 The film premiered on October 28, 2001, at the El Capitan Theatre in Hollywood, California.
-It was theatrically released on November 2, 2001 in the United States, in Australia on December 26, 2001, and in the United Kingdom on February 8, 2002.
+It was theatrically released on November 2, 2001 in the United States, along with Domestic Disturbance and The One.
+This was followed by its opening in Australia on December 26, 2001, and in the United Kingdom on February 8, 2002.
 The theatrical release was accompanied by the Pixar short animated film For the Birds.

 As with A Bug's Life and Toy Story 2, a montage of "outtakes" and a performance of a play based on a line from the film were made and included in the end credits of the film starting on December 7, 2001.

 After the success of the 3D re-release of The Lion King, Disney and Pixar re-released Monsters, Inc. in 3D on December 19, 2012, after it was previously scheduled for January 18, 2013.